Variable feature weighted fuzzy k-means algorithm for high dimensional data

-The above clustering performance measures are supervised i.e., a number of cluster \textit{k } is known.
+The above clustering performance measures are supervised i.e., the number of cluster \textit{k } is known.
 However, it is generally unknown in clustering.
 Therefore, to find the effectiveness of proposed approach we have used different cluster validity indices, i.e., Partition Coefficient (PC) \cite{pc}, Xie and Beni's (XB) Index \cite{xb}, Classification Entropy (CE) \cite{ce}, and Dunn's Index (DI) \cite{di}.
 These validity indices are mathematically written as follows:

 The range of PC lies in between $[1/k, 1]$, if PC is closer to $1$ represents the best partition, whereas closer to $1/k$, the partition becomes fuzzier in the clustering.
 CE measures the fuzziness of the cluster partition similar to the PC, smaller the values of CE move towards the optimal cluster.
 In XB, the numerator represents the compactness of the fuzzy partition, and denominator denotes the strength between clusters, smaller the values of XB move towards the optimal cluster.
 DI measure the compactness in the well-separated clusters.
 The large value of DI represent better clustering results.